 Direction Changes Without Warning

 But as soon as I stepped off the plane, I knew my direction was going to change.
 I arrived in Cairo with the promise of housing and enrollment, only to have the rug pulled out from under me.
 The office in New York had told them I was not coming.
 And I was not the only one they had done that to.
-So, alone, 18 and blonde, I tried to navigate the bureaucracy of the education system in Egypt.
+So, alone, 18 and blonde, I tried to navigate the bureaucracy of the education system in Egypt and tried to find some accommodation, most places I looked I was shown in the direction of new developments I wouldn’t have been able to cover financially, places not too different from some of these best compounds in New Cairo.
 And after a week of talking to everyone I could, I knew it was not going to work.
 I did not have the resources to do the things they asked of me and I had no one to help me try.
 I had to go home.
 The direction changed.

 That experience was the first I had with that kind of disappointment.
 The feeling of your longest dream slipping through your fingers.
 I took it hard but, as with anything else in life, I did not give up.
 I enrolled at Arizona State University the following year and focused all of my studies and electives on archaeology.
 I got good grades and had an internship my final semester.
 But upon graduation I had come to the realization that I would need to go to graduate school if I wanted to really be anything in the world of archaeology.
 So I applied to three graduate programs for archaeology and for fun, I applied for a linguistics master’s program.